Sofiyivka Park: History

 The English landscape garden was founded in 1796 by Count Stanisław Szczęsny Potocki, a Polish noble who rebuilt Uman after a peasant uprising.
 The city of Uman at that time was part of the Russian Empire.
 The park is named after his Greek wife Sofia.
 It was a gift of Stanislaw Potocki to his wife on her birthday.

 The cost of the original park was estimated at 15 million złoty, a fortune by contemporary standards.
 The main contractor was Ludwik Metzel, a Polish military engineer who imported many rare plants from all around Europe.
 He employed the local serfs as his main labor force.
 The land for the park was highly undeveloped with numerous ravines and divided by the Kamianka river.
 The main composition of the park is located by the very same river with series of artificial basins and ponds (Upper-8 ha, Lower-1.5 ha, and others), waterfalls (the highest one is 14m tall), locks, subterranean river Acheron (length-224m), fountains, etc. The opening ceremony was also honoured by Stanisław Trembecki, who wrote a poem praising the park and its namesake.
 The park is decorated with a number of sculptures, mostly antique ones, and artificial cliffs, grottoes, and gazebos.
-The park was confiscated from private possession after the Polish November Uprising in 1832 and transferred to the Kiev Official Chamber.
+The park was confiscated from private possession after the Polish November Uprising in 1832 and transferred to the Kyiv Official Chamber.
 The same year Nikolai I presented the park to his wife Alexandra Feodorovna.
 In 1836–59, the park was a property of the Military Settlements Administration and was majorly changed.

 It is one of the world-famous garden-park art creations.
 There are many scenic areas in the park including waterfalls, fountains, ponds, and a stone garden.
 It is one of the most famous examples of late 18th or early 19th century European landscape garden design that has been preserved to the present time.

 The Sofiyivsky Park was named one of the Seven Wonders of Ukraine on 21 August 2007, based on voting by experts and the Internet community.